 Los Angeles Times

-Should the life and death appeals of HMO patients really be in the hands of private reviewers funded by an HMO industry that use private protocols to reach their decisions?
+Should the life and death appeals of HMO patients really be in the hands of private reviewers who are hired by the HMO and use private protocols to reach their decisions?

 Privatization advocates have long tried to turn public control of our schools, courts, public assistance systems and municipal services over to private corporations in the name of greater efficiency.
-But recently Aetna, and other of the nation’s largest health maintenance organizations, have tried to privatize legislative reforms of their industry with the announcement Dec.
-2 of a plan to implement private “independent” review systems.
-They would fund third-party panels to review patient problems, rather than submit to public mandates.
+But recently Aetna, and other of the nation’s largest health maintenance organizations, have tried to privatize legislative reforms of their own industry by promising to implement private, ”independent” review systems, in which the HMO voluntarily would pay a third party to review patient problems, rather than submit to public mandates.

-State and federal legislators cannot trust the HMO industry’s promise to reform itself.
+State and federal legislators cannot trust the HMO industry’s promise to reform itself through private efforts.
 Nowhere can the perils of privatization as a substitute for public accountability be seen more clearly than in the HMOs’ reliance on independent review systems, which purport to give patients facing delays and denials an appeal but deliver far too infrequently.

-First, the universe of reviewing companies is hardly independent of the HMOs that pay for their services.
-Marketing communications from one company, Medical Care Management Corp. of Bethesda, Md., to HMO clients boasts that the company “can save payers millions of dollars a year on just a few cases.
+First, the universe of reviewing companies are hardly ”independent” of the HMOs that contract and pay for their services.
+For instance, marketing communications from one such company, Medical Care Management Corporation of Bethesda, Md., to HMO clients boasts that the company ”can save payers millions of dollars a year on just a few cases.
 Our expert physicians affirm the high-cost, high-risk procedures submitted for review in one-half to two-thirds of cases, depending on the type of disease and the patient’s profile.
 If you are paying for 100 such cases now, inadvisable treatments may be costing you over $ 6 million.”

-California actually enacted an independent review system in 1996 for patients in need of “experimental procedures” when standard therapies do not work.
-In theory, this “independent” review system was unassailable, but in practice not a single reviewing agency has been accredited to perform reviews under the law, which was to start July 1, 1998.
-No company has been able or willing to prove its “independence” through detailed disclosure about its financial ties to HMOs, their protocols and their reviewers.
+California actually already has enacted an independent review system in 1996 for patients in need of experimental procedures when standard therapies do not work.
+In theory, this independent review system was unassailable, but in practice not a single reviewing agency has been accredited to perform reviews under the law, which was to start July 1, 1998.
+No company has been able or willing to prove their independence through detailed disclosure about their financial ties to HMOs, their protocols and their reviewers.

-Private review systems are no substitute for civic scrutiny such as in a court of law.
-Congress and the California Legislature must not be deterred from right-to-sue legislation and other public mandates, or the fate of mothers like Barbara Brown will continue to be decided at carwashes and bake sales rather than by the imposition of public values on private corporations.
+Private review systems are no substitute for civic scrutiny – such as a court of law.
+Congress and the state Legislature must not be deterred from right-to-sue legislation and other public mandates, or the fate of mothers like Barbara Brown will continue to be decided at carwashes and bake sales rather than by the imposition of public values on private corporations.

-A private system of justice without ultimate public accountability is destined to betray the HMO patient.
-Legislators who forget their public mandate to reform HMOs in favor of a private solution would be doing their constituents a grave disservice.
+A private system of appeal without ultimate public accountability is destined to betray the HMO patient.
+Legislators who forget their public mandate to reform HMOs and favor of a private solution would be doing their constituents a grave disservice.

-Jamie Court is director of a health-care watchdog project of the Santa Monica-based Foundation for Taxpayer and Consumer Rights.
+Jamie Court is director of Consumers For Quality Care, a project of the Santa Monica-based Foundation for Taxpayer and Consumer Rights.
 Write to him at 1750 Ocean Park Blvd., Santa Monica, CA 90405, or by e-mail at cqcconsumerwatchdog.org.